James Holmquist

 Specialty

-The Woodlawn History Center is open Friday and Saturday, 10:00am - 2:00pm.
-Read Plan Your Visit for information on where to park, updated maps, safety, and more.
+Coastal Wetland Carbon Science and Mapping Notice: The Reed Center is temporarily closed due to snow on the roof.
+Read Plan Your Visit for more information on where to park, updated maps, safety, and more.
+Find out when to visit the Woodlawn History Center.

 Wetlands are historically undervalued resources that have been ditched, drained, diked and extracted at the long-term cost of their many valuable services such as habitat, coastal protection, water quality improvement, and my focus, carbon storage.
 I am an ecologist specializing in wetlands and climate change issues at the ecosystem scale.
 I earned a BA in Biology from Loyola Marymount University, where I was also an undergraduate researcher in the Ballona Wetlands.
 During my Biology PhD work at University of California, Los Angeles, I began to research feedbacks between wetland landscapes, atmosphere, and climate on millennial time scales.
 I wrote my dissertation on the Holocene-length history of peat initiation, carbon storage, and hydrology of remote boreal peat bogs in Northern Ontario, Canada.
 As a postdoc at UCLA, and now at SERC, I lead efforts to measure carbon storage rates in coastal wetlands using dated sediment cores, as well as contribute to models of coastal resilience in the face of projected sea-level rise.
 I am currently funded by NASA Carbon Monitoring Systems improve our accounting of coastal wetland carbon storage in the US.